 Franz Kafka used to discuss philosophy here in the early 1900s.
-Location: Národní 20, Old Town
+Location: Národní 20, Old Town. www.cafelouvre.cz

 Café Franz Kafka

 This café might not be related to Kafka but definitely serves tasty apple strudel and good coffee.
-Location: Široká 12, Josefov.
+Location: Široká 12 (Namesti Franze Kafky), Josefov.

-Today, little remains of this once-illustrious cafe, one of the centres of German-Jewish intellectual life in the early years of the 20th century, and houses a cafeteria mostly for police officers.
-Once it was a favourite meeting place of Max Brod, Kafka’s faithful friend and the man arguably most responsible for Kafka’s posthumous fame.
-Location: Hybernská 16, New Town
+Today, little remains of this once-illustrious cafe, one of the centres of German-Jewish intellectual life in the early years of the 20th century, houses a self-service restaurant mostly serving police officers.
+Once, it was a favourite meeting place of Max Brod, Kafka’s faithful friend and the man arguably most responsible for Kafka’s posthumous fame.
+Location: Hybernská 16, New Town.

 New Jewish Cemetery (Olšany Cemeteries)